Written by Dakota Rural Action with contributions and review by:

 - Lindsey Kennedy, SDSU Extension, Local Food Program Assistant

-- Chris Zdorovtsov (former SDSU Extension Community Development Field Specialist)
+- Chris Zdorovtsov (former SDSU Extension Community Vitality Field Specialist)

 Photo by: Lance Cheung